hashgraph/hedera-hcs-sxc-java/README.md

 Compile the project (see above) and open a console terminal and switch to the folder/directory containing the `hcs-sxc-java-settlement-demo` example on your computer.

-Then switch to `./config` and run the docker images as follows
+Then switch to `./config` folder and run the docker images as follows

 ```shell
 docker-compose up --remove-orphans